-Heathrow (SP) Limited (the 'Company' or 'Heathrow SP') is the holding company of a group of companies (the 'Group'), which includes Heathrow Airport Limited ('HAL'), which owns and operates Heathrow airport, and Heathrow Express Operating Company Limited ('Hex Opco'), which operates the Heathrow Express rail service.
-Heathrow SP's consolidated financial statements are prepared in accordance with UK adopted international accounting standards.
+Heathrow Finance plc (the 'Company' or 'Heathrow Finance') is the holding company of a group of companies (the 'Group'), which includes Heathrow Airport Limited ('HAL') which owns and operates Heathrow airport, and Heathrow Express Operating Company Limited ('Hex Opco') which operates the Heathrow Express rail service.
+Heathrow Finance plc's consolidated financial statements are prepared in accordance with UK-adopted international accounting standards.

 The financial information presented within these financial statements has been prepared on a going concern basis.
-More detail can be found in the going concern statement on page 164.
+More detail can be found in the going concern statement on page 163.

 Management uses Alternative Performance Measures ('APMs') to monitor performance of the segments as it believes this more appropriately reflects the underlying financial performance of the Group's operations.
-A reconciliation of our APMs has been included from page 243.
+A reconciliation of our APMs has been included from page 239.